 But with breakfast, I struggle.
 In the summer it isn’t so bad because I usually stick to fruit and greek yogurt or maybe a protein shake.
 But in the winter, I want ALL THE OATMEAL.
-But let’s be real oatmeal is only filling for like an hour…no matter how much peanut butter you top it with.
+But let’s be real oatmeal is only filling for about an hour…no matter how much peanut butter you top it with.

 I want my oatmeal, and my protein and I want to eat it too.

 So I set out on a mission to create a higher protein oatmeal that could easily be packed for breakfast on the go.
 Admittedly, I rarely eat breakfast on the go (unless it’s from my kitchen back into bed..) but at least 80000 of you have requested easy breakfast recipes that can be packed ahead of time and I’m certainly not complaining if I don’t have to stand over the stove in my pre-coffee phase so I happily obliged.